ScandEval/ScandEval/docs/tasks/reading-comprehension.md

 question about the text, and it has to provide the answer as it is stated in the text.
 This is very related to Retrieval-augmented Generation (RAG) applications, where a generative model is used to answer a question based on one or more retrieved documents.

+When evaluating generative models, we allow the model to generate 32 tokens on this task.

 ## 📊 Metrics